 One tough decision he won’t have to make is regarding Tyler Adams though.
 Adams is the USMNT’s leader in midfield and he remains very much so heading into 2026.
 His work rate and engine is at a high level and could help the USMNT be one of the better defensive sides next summer.

 Weston McKennie’s versatility could see him used in a number of different roles.
 McKennie was used as a wide midfielder during the October window and could even play as a wing back if needed.
-He also does remain important as a central midfielder, potentially next to Adams or another teammate like Yunus Musah.
+He also does remain important as a central midfielder, despite not being in the November camp.

 Tanner Tessmann has quickly become an important midfielder for the USMNT, given his increased role at Ligue 1 side Lyon.
-Tessmann’s range and awareness has led to him starting week in and week out at Lyon, while also forcing himself back into the USMNT picture.
+Tessmann’s range and awareness has led to him starting week in and week out at Lyon and he recently celebrated his first goal for the USMNT during the November window.

 It will be curious to see whether or not Tessmann is a starter by next summer, but he certainly is a bench option.